 Dennis provided a key historical insight based on his father’s close relationship with Sun Yat-Sen, an iconic figure both in Taiwan and China where he’s known as a “pioneer of the revolution.”
 Dennis recalled his father’s explanation of how, at the urging of Jewish advisers, Mao Zedong, the nation’s founder (aka “the great helmsman”), sought to make the military self sufficient rather than burdening the state budget.
-This “entrepreneurial funding” for the People’s Liberation Army (PLA) emerged in force post-Mao when, after the Cultural Revolution, Deng Xiaoping froze funding for the PLA while, to boost morale, aligning the PLA’s interests with those promoting global capital markets and today’s consensus model.
+This “entrepreneurial funding” for the People’s Liberation Army (PLA) emerged in force post-Mao when, after the Cultural Revolution, Deng Xiaoping froze funding for the PLA while, to boost morale, aligning the PLA’s interests with those promoting global capital markets and scaling today’s consensus model.
 By the late 1970s, the PLA had become a state within a state.
 With corruption rampant, a movement emerged to force the PLA to divest its commercial interests.

 While Governor of New York, my father recruited Dennis and Glenn to internationalize the curriculum of the (then) 64-campus State University of New York (S.U.N.Y.).
-He realized in the 1960s that education would be liberty’s “last line of defense” against the duplicity of those I subsequently profiled for more than three decades.
+He realized in the 1960s that education would be liberty’s “last line of defense” against the duplicity of those I subsequently profiled for more than 36 years.
 Thus the origins of NewRock’s education-centric “hybrid” business model designed to partner with universities worldwide, a component that dates to those Rockefeller family gifts for education.
 [See Chapter 12.]
 In devising the vocational training program, Dennis worked closely with Hu Jintao, then a senior provincial official, who served as Secretary General of the Central Committee of the Communist Party from 2002-2012.